 Fortunately, as of last year, CBD has become much easier to come across — although not as easy to understand.

-The whole picture behind the efficacy of CBD, especially hemp CBD,
+The whole picture behind the efficacy of CBD, especially hemp-derived CBD,

-So the question stands: Though hemp CBD is much easier to get, will a product you buy from your local bodega or an Instagram ad really work?
+So the question stands: Though hemp-derived CBD is much easier to get, will a product you buy from your local bodega or an Instagram ad really work?